iamrajthomas/iamrajthomas/README.md

   - :mortar_board: [dev.to/iamrajthomas]
   - :hourglass: [medium.com/@iamrajthomas]

+## :zap: Recent Activity
+- Help building enterprise level web application with .Net
+- Working on latest web technologies such as React, Angular
+- Working on creating tools/ POCs to reduce repeative human efforts and automate

 <!--
 **iamrajthomas/iamrajthomas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.